Everything about the economy right now comes back to one thing: Inflation.

 Your portfolio’s down… food prices are climbing because of inflation… and watching the news each night is terrifying.
 Again, that’s not your fault.

-But if you don’t position yourself now to deal with this New Reality of Money, it will be your fault.
+But if you don’t position yourself now to deal with this New Order of Money, it will be your fault.

 I’ve given you the game plan.
 I’ve shown you what the ultra-wealthy are doing.
 And I will continue to share the simple steps you can take to protect and grow your wealth.